bmilcs/odin-project/javascript.md

 We should be able to add additional functionality **by extending the original functionality**, without the need to modify it.

+> Open for extension means that we should be able to add new features or components to the application without breaking existing code.

+> Closed for modification means that we should not introduce breaking changes to existing functionality, because that would force you to refactor a lot of existing code — Eric Elliott

 Violation of Open-Closed Principle: